 Toby Lester, the author of Da Vinci's Ghost (2012) and The Fourth Part of the World (2009), is a writer and an editor.
 In addition to writing books, he is a longtime contributor to The Atlantic, for whom he has written extensively.
 Between 1995 and 2006 he worked for the magazine in a number of different capacities—as a staff editor, as the executive editor of the website, as a senior editor, and as the managing editor.
 He has also served as the editorial director of Boston (2012-2013), the editor of Country Journal (2000-2001), and the executive editor of DoubleTake (1999-2000).
-His writing has appeared in The Atlantic, Smithsonian, The Boston Globe, The American Scholar, The Wilson Quarterly, BBC News Magazine, the Huffington Post, the London Times, and other publications, and in a number of anthologies, including the New Literary History of America (2009).
+His writing has appeared in The Atlantic, Smithsonian, The Wall Street Journal, The Boston Globe, The American Scholar, The Wilson Quarterly, BBC News Magazine, the Huffington Post, the London Times, and other publications, and in a number of anthologies, including the New Literary History of America (2009).

 Prior to 1995, Lester worked in international relief and development.
 From 1992 to 1994, he monitored intifada-related activity in the West Bank as a UN refugee-affairs officer; from 1990 to 1992 he helped establish Peace Corps programs in eastern Europe and the former Soviet Union as a country desk officer; from 1988 to 1990 he taught English in a mountain school in Yemen as a Peace Corps volunteer.
 He graduated from the University of Virginia in 1987 with degrees in English and French, and now lives in the Boston area with his wife and three daughters.